Uzoamaka Power

-Uzoamaka Power (born Aniunoh; April 10, 1990) is a Nigerian actor, writer, and director.
-She is known for her starring roles in films that include Mami Wata (2023), The Weekend (2024), and With Difficulty Comes Ease (2024).
+Uzoamaka Power (born Aniunoh; April 10) is a Nigerian actress, writer, and director.
+She is known for her starring roles in films that include Call of My Life (2026), Mami Wata (2023), The Weekend (2024), and With Difficulty Comes Ease (2024).

 Early life and education

 Power was born and raised in Onitsha.
 She is the eldest of four children.

 She received a degree in English and history from the University of Nigeria and an MA in creative writing from the University of Birmingham.